wazuh/wazuh-documentation/source/proof-of-concept-guide/detect-brute-force-attack.rst

 Detecting a brute-force attack
 ==============================

 Identify SSH and RDP brute force attacks using Wazuh's out-of-the-box rules.
-This rules can correlate multiple authentication failure events and alert about a brute force attack.
+This rules can correlate multiple authentication failure events and alert about these attacks.

 Configuration
 -------------

 #.
-Install `ssh` from the operating system repositories if missing, in a system that will play as the attacker.
+Install `ssh` in a system that will play as the attacker from the operating system repositories if missing.

 #.
-Install `hydra` to execute automated RDP connections.
-You can run ``yum install -y hydra`` on RPM based systems.
+Run ``yum install -y hydra`` to install `hydra`.
+This tool can execute automated RDP connections.

 Steps to generate the alerts
 ----------------------------

 #.
 Replace ``<username@rhel.agent.endpoint>`` with the appropriate destination in the following command.
-Run it to create multiple failed authentication attempts on the monitored Linux endpoint.
+Run it from the attacker system to create multiple failed authentication attempts to the monitored Linux endpoint.

     .. code-block:: console

         # for i in `seq 1 10`; do sshpass -p 'wrong_password' ssh -o StrictHostKeyChecking=no <username@rhel.agent.endpoint>; done

 #.
 Replace ``<username@win.agent.endpoint>`` with the appropriate destination in the following command.
-Run it to create multiple failed authentication attempts on the monitored Windows endpoint.
+Run it from the attacker system to create multiple failed authentication attempts to the monitored Windows endpoint.

     .. code-block:: console